ngabalaax/Public-Transportation/README.md

 # Public-Transportation
-is app will help you public transportation in citys that makes easy to now what time will go and what time will stop this app is development level [deploy](https://public-tranport.onrender.com)
+is app will help you public transportation in citys that makes easy to now what time will go and what time will stop this app is development level

+## Connecting Communities, One Ride at a Time!
+[deploy](https://public-tranport.onrender.com)

 ## Create a new admin